 2.1.1.
 If the Catholic priest is not the senior chaplain of the installation, he will always serve as the definitive advisor to the senior chaplain regarding the Catholic program.

 2.2.
 The Catholic chaplain should utilize a Pastoral Council to assist him in providing for those in his care.
 Such councils are consultative and not deliberative.
 Given that the priest is assigned to care for the active-duty population and their dependents the priest may restrict retiree representation on the pastoral council.

 3. Primary place of the Blessed Sacrament in the life of Catholics.

 3.1.
 Catholics believe the Blessed Sacrament is the real presence of Jesus Christ in our midst.
 It is central to their spirituality.

 3.2.
-The Blessed Sacrament must be reserved on all installations, ships and hospitals that have a priest- chaplain assigned.
+The Blessed Sacrament must be reserved on all installations, ships and hospitals that have a priest-chaplain assigned.
 Catholics have a right to access the Blessed Sacrament for their devotion and spiritual growth.
-When a Blessed Sacrament Room is authorized by regulations, it shall for the exclusive use by the Catholic chaplain and for the reservation of the Blessed Sacrament.
+When a Blessed Sacrament Room is authorized by regulations, it shall be for the exclusive use by the Catholic chaplain and faithful and for the reservation of the Blessed Sacrament.